Caring for your jewellery

 Polishing

-If following my suggestions above in section 4 you feel your copper jewellery has lost it’s super shine then fear not!
+If following my suggestions above you feel your copper jewellery has lost its shine then fear not!

 Over the summer the combination of natural skin oils, suntan lotion and of course regularly washing your hands and applying antibacterial lotion can cause the copper to change colour.

-I have added all this information into a downloadable PDF (Caring for your jewellery) that you can keep to hand and rather than reinvent the wheel I have included information from these interesting websites so why not check them out for more information.
+I have added all this information into a downloadable PDF (Caring for your jewellery) that you can keep to hand.